A beaver sits on its hind legs in long grass

 Hedgehogs, for example, roam up to two kilometres in a night.
 Creating hedgehog holes allows them to search for food and mates (check out this interactive map of hedgehogs and holes!).

-Hedgehog peering through the entrance of a hedgehog house in a rewilded garden
+Hedgehog peering through a hole in the bottom of a fence.

 One urban rewilding initiative is Plantlife’s ‘No-Mow May.’
 For a month, councils and gardeners let green spaces run riot with wildflowers, grasses, saplings and ‘weeds.’
 The resulting meadows provide food and shelter for pollinators.
 The increased biomass reduces pollution, locks away carbon, and increases soil stability.